ssovit/TikTok-Private-API-PHP/README.md

 $api=new \Sovit\TikTokPrivate\Api(array(
 	"proxy"		=> '', // proxy in url format like http://username:password@host:port
 	"cache_timeout"		=> 3600 // 1 hours cache timeout
-	"cookie_file"		=> sys_get_temp_dir() . 'tiktok.json', // cookie file path
-	"transform_result"		=> true, // false if you want to get json without transforming it to more readable json dict "api_key"		=> "API_KEY" // see below on how to get API key ), $cache_engine=false);
+	"transform_result"		=> true, // false if you want to get json without transforming it to more readable JSON structure "api_key"		=> "API_KEY" // see below on how to get API key ), $cache_engine=false);
 ```